OlehTsipotan/Spring-Kafka-Order-System/README.md

 ----

 This is a basic example of a microservice architecture using Spring Boot, Spring Kafka (Avro), and Docker.
-The project consists of three microservices: Order Service, Payment Service, and Stock Service.
+The project comprises three microservices: Order Service, Payment Service, and Stock Service.
 All microservices are independent of each other and communicate with each other using Apache Kafka.

 ## Table of Contents